mynenivarun/udacity-course-auto-complete/README.md

 Finally you have completed all the process !

-Doule click on that auto.py for running it or that python file using python terminal This will complete your course with out any errors it will auto skips videos, etc
+Doule click on that auto.py for running it or Open that python file using python terminal This will complete your course with out any errors it will auto skips videos, etc

   <h3 align="center">` USE This For Educational Purpose Only! `</h3>